pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ------------ |
 Having a public profile also lends credibility to a researcher, allowing them to specify their education, employment, as well as published works in one central location.
 It also lends credibility to the journal, such as when you include the ORCID numbers for each of your editorial team members on your website.
 It is a valuable way to demonstrate that there are real people associated with your journal, not a list of made up names (which is seen as a sign of being a “predatory” journal).  |

 Journal managers can encourage the use of ORCIDs by authors as a means of effectively collecting up-to-date information.
-While it might not be appropriate to enforce the use of ORCIDs, as not all authors will have them, it could be suggested to authors that they obtain an ORCID as part of the submission process and be required upon acceptance.
+While it might not be appropriate to enforce the use of ORCIDs, as not all authors will have them, it could be suggested to authors that they obtain an ORCID as part of the submission process and that it be required upon acceptance.
 This information, including a link to the ORCID registration form, could be part of the journal’s submission policy and featured on the journal’s website.

 For journals using OJS, the ORCID can be entered as part of a user profile (under “Public” in OJS 3):